9hax/HWR23-SWEng/readme.md

 ## Installation

-You can easily install SimpleTicket on any debian System using the provided install script.
+You can easily install simpleticket on any debian System using the provided install script.

 TODO: Fix DB errors right after installation and software updates.